-Fail to deliver to every person to whom a sale is made or from whom an order is taken a legibly written receipt, signed and dated by the licensee, setting out the total price, a description of the goods or services sold or ordered and a statement of any payment received by the licensee.
+Fail to deliver to every person to whom a sale is made or from whom an order is taken a legibly written receipt, signed and dated by the purchaser, setting out the total price, a description of the goods or services sold or ordered and a statement of any payment received by the purchaser.

 Fail to leave premises promptly upon request of any occupant of such premises.

 Conduct business in a Town right-of-way or on Town property.